TheBigRoomXXL/tinyfeed/README.md

 ### Live demo: [feed.lovergne.dev](https://feed.lovergne.dev/)

-Visited links are iin yellow, unvisited in blue.
+Visited links are in yellow, unvisited in blue.
 ![screenshots of feed.lovergne.dev](/.images/screenshots.png)

 ## Installation

 ### Install from binary

 You can download the official binaries from the [releases page](https://github.com/TheBigRoomXXL/tinyfeed/releases/latest/).
-Currently only arm64 architecture on Linux, Mac and Windows, is supported.
-If you need something else than that, please open an issue and I will add it to the releases process.
+Currently arm64 and amd64 architecture on Linux, Mac and Windows and FreeBSD is supported.
+If you need something else than that, please open an issue and I will add it to the releases process if it's supported by golang cross-compilation.

 Here is a quick example of how to install the binary for linux: